ViaBeans/Allframe/README.md

 ### Possible Features:

 * React Dashboard to more easily edit info
-* Using Warframe API to give alerts for events (On Nintendo Switch and PC, primarily)
+* Find a Frog picture API and make a frog moodboard of 9 pictures